ajhekman/compare_files/README.md

 ## Usage

 ```
-Usage: compare_files [options]
+Usage: compare_files --left=SRC --right=DEST [--remember=file]

+compare_files will output items in LEFT that are not in RIGHT"

+Example:
+Remember files from SRC, and output new files since command was
+last run.

+    compare_files --left=SRC --right=seen.txt --remember=seen.txt

-        --left=LEFT      'old' side to compare against.
+        --left=LEFT      Required.
+Source side to compare against.
 May be a folder, or text file.
-        --right=RIGHT    'current' side to compare against.
+        --right=RIGHT    Required.
+Destination side to compare against.
 May be a folder, or text file.
+        --remember=FILE  Save value of LEFT option to FILE.
+Useful for comparing SRC to itself through time.
     -h, --help           Prints this help
+    -v, --version        Prints the version (1.1.0)
 ```

 ## Development